WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 ## Practical Considerations

-However, whether they're used to level shift, or read resistive sensors, there are some practical considerations that must be understood before they can be used effectively.
+Whether voltage dividers are used to level shift or read resistive sensors, there are some practical considerations that must be understood before they can be used effectively.

 ### Load and the Third Leg

-When you attach a load to Vout, the values of the voltage divider circuit changes.
+When a load is attached to Vout, the values of the voltage divider circuit changes.
 This is because a load has resistance, and that means that `R2` + `Load` become a parallel resistance circuit:

 ![](../Voltage_Divider_Third_Leg.svg)

-This means that when calculating the divider resistance, you must consider the resistance of the load.
+This means that when calculating the divider resistance, the resistance of the load must also be considered.

-For instance, if we were to use the voltage divider discussed early (`R1 = 8Ω`, `R2 = 12Ω`), and the load had a fixed resistance of `3Ω`, we can calculate the total resistance of the bottom half of the divider by adding together the conductance of `R2` and `RLoad` (recall that parallel resistance is calculated by adding together the conductance, or _G_, in siemens (S), which is the reciprocal of resistance):
+For instance, if we were to use the voltage divider discussed earlier (in which `R1 = 8Ω` and `R2 = 12Ω`), and the load had a fixed resistance of `3Ω`, we can calculate the total resistance of the bottom half of the divider by adding together the conductance of `R2` and `RLoad` (recall that parallel resistance is calculated by adding together the conductance, or _G_, in siemens (S), which is the reciprocal of resistance):

 ```
 Given: